kaustubhmote/floquet_nmr/README.md

 This repository is intended as a pedagogical accompaniment to the following article:
-"Floquet Theory in Magnetic Resonance: Formalism and Applications" by Konstantin Ivanov, Kaustubh R. Mote, Matthias Ernst, Asif Equbal, and P. K. Madhu appearing in Progress in Nuclear Magnetic Resonance Spectroscopy (2021).
+"Floquet Theory in Magnetic Resonance: Formalism and Applications" by Konstantin L. Ivanov, Kaustubh R. Mote, Matthias Ernst, Asif Equbal, and P. K. Madhu appearing in Progress in Nuclear Magnetic Resonance Spectroscopy (2021).

 The `floquet` module provides some convenience functions to generate Floquet Hamiltonian (single-mode), and carry out rotations.
 The actual calculations for cases such as the analysis of MAS sidebands are collected as Jupyter Notebooks in the `examples` directory.